dopedao/RYO/mappings/data_encoding.md

 - The nature of the item
 - The rarity of the item

-In a way that maximises enjoyment, rather than being strictly logical (a Rolls Royce, or electric scooter, may not be super fast, but may have a high speed score for allure or rarity or some other reason).
+The score should does not have to be strictly logical.
+For example, a Rolls Royce or electric scooter may not be super fast, but may have a high speed score for allure or rarity or some other reason.

 It may be useful to have the distribution of each of the items to better inform this.
-But it is better to just get rought numbers down and then improve laterif need.
+But it is better to just get rough numbers down and then improve laterif need.

 ### Encoding